qurdafia/excursion/README.md

-#This project is an .exercise from CodeCademy
+This project is an exercise from CodeCademy